Taxation of Late Reports

 Beginning January 1, 2019, UC Davis employees must submit travel and entertainment claims within 60 days of the trip or event.
 Expense reports submitted after 60 days will be reported as taxable income to the employee.

-This policy includes all expenses including those paid on the Travel card, direct billing (CTS), and out of pocket.
+This policy includes all expenses including those paid on the Travel card, Preferred Booking Program direct billing, and out of pocket.

 This policy can be found in the UC Davis Policy & Procedure Manual 300-10.

 On average, 15% of all UC Davis travel and entertainment reports are submitted late, representing over $9 million of travel spend.
 If the university is audited by external auditors or the IRS, late expense reports put the university at risk of violations in our Accountable Plan.